athieriot/jexter/README.markdown

 ```

-If you deploy the project as a WAR at a different context than root.
-You need to specify it to Spray.
-In this example, Spray can respond to http://localhost:8080/maven

 ### Jexter

+The root path of Jexter is where your files can be found in the class path.

 ```
 jexter {
     rootPath = "data/"
 }
 ```

-The root path of Jexter is where your files can be found in the class path.

 ## Thanks